-- Cardiovascular disease
+- Heart disease

+But peanut butter is not associated with a lower risk of dying.
 The researchers speculated that the negative health effects of salt and trans fatty acids found in peanut butter might inhibit peanuts from doing their good work.

 Chinese legend says that nearly 5,000 years ago, leaves from a Camellia sinensis plant tumbled into the emperor’s cup of boiling water, and humanity’s love affair with tea was born.